 - PFAS and GenX

-- Groundwater sampling and the Consent Order
+- Groundwater sampling

-- DEQ June 15th letter

 - Alternate Water Options

 - Additional information

 Emerging Compounds: GenX and PFAS

 - GenX = HFPO-DA or C3 Dimer Acid = $C_6HF{11}O_3$ - GenX is a trade name for a manmade, unregulated chemical used in manufacturing nonstick coatings and for other purposes. - Is an emerging compound in a family of chemicals known as per- and polyfluoroalkyl substances (PFAS) - Produced and emitted by one company in NC Chemours (formerly Dupont) - Has been discharged into the Cape Fear River for 30+ years. - Until the past couple of years, labs couldn't measure it.